 Last week, a study in the journal Science showed it was possible for H1N1 to swap genes with H5N1 bird flu, which is deadly for humans but not transmissible from person to person, to create a hybrid that can spread in the air between mammals—in that case guinea pigs.

-More information: Inferring patterns of influenza transmission in swine from multiple streams of surveillance data: rspb.royalsocietypublishing.or… .1098/rspb.2013.0872
+Inferring patterns of influenza transmission in swine from multiple streams of surveillance data: rspb.royalsocietypublishing.org/lookup/doi/10.1098/rspb.2013.0872